3 Musketeers (chocolate bar): History

-Introduced in 1932, the 3 Musketeers Bar was the third brand produced and manufactured by M&M/Mars.
-Originally, each bar contained three flavors—chocolate, strawberry and vanilla—hence the name, which was derived from the 1844 novel The Three Musketeers by Alexandre Dumas.
-Rising costs and wartime restrictions on sugar saw the vanilla and strawberry pieces phased out, leaving only the more popular chocolate.
+Introduced in 1932, 3 Musketeers was the third brand produced and manufactured by Mars.
+Each 3 Musketeers package contained three flavors, chocolate, strawberry and vanilla, hence the name, which was derived from the 1844 novel The Three Musketeers by Alexandre Dumas.
+Due to rising costs and wartime restrictions on sugar, the vanilla and strawberry pieces were phased out leaving only the popular chocolate piece.
 The bars cost five cents when they were introduced, and they were marketed as one of the largest chocolate bars available.

 To mark the 75th anniversary of the introduction of the candy bar, Mars introduced 3 Musketeers Mint, the first brand extension, in August 2007.
 Also in 2007, Mars produced a limited-edition "Autumn Minis Mix" 3 Musketeers.
 It featured French Vanilla, Mocha Cappuccino and Strawberry.
 This was followed by Cherry 3 Musketeers for 2008, and Raspberry 3 Musketeers and Orange 3 Musketeers for Easter 2008.
 Orange was coated in milk chocolate, while the cherry and raspberry were coated with dark chocolate.
 In 2019, Mars released their latest flavor, the 3 Musketeers Birthday Cake.